Md-Khid/Data_Piping_and_Wrangling_Patient_Survey_Experience/README.md

 ## Dataset Information

 ### Data Variables
 The survey dataset for the entire year is stored in twelve separate Microsoft Excel documents, one for each calendar month.
-The significant part of the survey focuses on the experiences of warded patients with their doctors, including aspects such as respect, competency, empathy, and listening skills.
+The significant part of the survey focuses on the experiences of warded patients with their doctors, including aspects such as respect, competency, empathy and listening skills.

 ### Data Dictionary